codeStG/tdd/UPER.md

 Requirements for the end result:
 * Create a simple console application that prints out the receipt details for the shopping baskets provided.
-* Basic sales tax is applicable at a rate of 10% on all goods excluding books, food and medical products that are exempt.
+* Basic sales tax is applicable at a rate of 10% on all goods excluding books, food and medical pos.products that are exempt.
 * Import duty is applicable on all imported goods at a rate of 5%, no exemptions.
 * When an item is purchased, a receipt is received that lists: